cvickery/scrollable_tables/README.md

 The previous version waited for the web page to load, found all tables on the page with class _scrollable_, and made the adjustments to them to make their bodies scroll “properly.”
 But it did not handle accessible tables, which use the _headers_ and _id_ attributes to associate body cells with their (row and) column headings; did not handle headings with multiple rows correctly, and includes bits of “superstitious” code that obscured parts of the implementation.

-Version 2 retains some of the basic characteristics of Version 1 (each scrollable table has to be wrapped in a _div_ with class _table-height_; the table element must have the _scrollable_ class; and the user has to provide code to set up event handlers for events that can change the amount of vertical space available to the table, such as window _resize_ and details _toggle_ events.
+Version 2 retains some of the basic characteristics of Version 1 (each scrollable table has to be wrapped in a _div_ with class _table-height_, and the user has to provide code to set up event handlers for events that can change the amount of vertical space available to the table, such as window _resize_ and details _toggle_ events.

-What’s new is the way in which event handlers are set up (cleaner and easier), the ability to work with multi-row headers, including those that use the _headers_ -- _id_ mechanism.
+What’s new is the way in which event handlers are set up (cleaner and easier), the ability to work with multi-row headers, including those that use the _headers_ &#x2014; _id_ mechanism.

 Under the hood, but visible to developers, is that the implementation uses JavaScript’s _class_ mechanism.
 Each scrollable table is made into an instance of the _ScrollableTable_ class.

 ## The Solution

 The _ScrollableTable_ constructor makes the _thead_ and _tbody_ elements use the _block_ display property, which breaks the layout relationship between columns in the header and body.
-The `set_width()` method adjusts the column widths in the header an body to match each other, and adjusts the height of the containing div either to fill the remaining space in the viewport or to the value specified as an optional parameter to the constructor.
+The `set_width()` method adjusts the column widths in the header and body to match each other, and adjusts the height of the containing div either to fill the remaining space in the viewport or to the value specified as an optional parameter to the constructor.

 There is hack: there is no known way (to me) to find out when the browser has finished laying out long tables, so the initial column-width adjustment may be based on incomplete information.
 After a configuable delay (default is 2,000 milliseconds) the constructor re-calculates the column widths.